zrdzn/finance/README.md

 Create and manage products and categories for easy reuse when adding payment records.
 ### Payment Records
 Create detailed payment records with the ability to add existing products to these records.
+#### Export Payments to .CSV File
+Export payment records to a .CSV file for easy offline access and analysis.
 ### Statistics and Reporting
 View various statistics, including average expenses and total expenses over specific periods.
 ### User and Member Management